diveshshubham/social_media_mini/apiDoc.md

 }
 ```

-Authentication Required : No
+Authentication Required : Yes

-This endpoint will registers a new driver
+This endpoint will update a user' profile

 ### HTTP Request